 The Best 7 SaaS Pricing Models out there + Great Examples

-The hottest pop-up on SaaS Pricing Page is, of course – a free trial!
-But a free trial for a week, two weeks, or a month still does not solve the problem.
+The hottest pop-up on a SaaS pricing page is, of course, a free trial!
+However, a free trial lasting a week, two weeks, or even a month still does not solve the problem.

 Which SaaS pricing model should you go with?